Alcoholism: Drinking to Despair

 Which Alcohol Treatments Are Most Effective?

 Not every alcoholism treatment works for every person.
-A multiple treatment approach works best for most people struggling with alcohol use disorder.
+A multiple treatment approach works best for most people struggling with AUD.
 Attacking the problem on many different fronts can help an individual with AUD lead a sober and successful life.
 Since AUD affects a person physically, mentally, and spiritually, the treatment approach should address all three aspects.

 Behavioral therapies can help people recover from alcohol issues by helping them change the way they think.
 Negative thoughts that lead to destructive behaviors are dissected and reduced, which makes way for positive thoughts and healthier behaviors.